hpc-carpentry/hpc-chapel/_episodes/13-synchronization.md

 New task finished
 and now it is done
 ~~~
-{:.output}
+{: .output}

 > ## Discussion
+>
-> What would happen if we assign a value to _x_ right before launching the new task?
-What would happen if we assign a value to _x_ right before launching the new task and after the _writeln("and now it is done");_ statement?
-Discuss your observations
+> What would happen if we assign a value to _x_ right before launching the new
-{:.discussion}
+> task?
+What would happen if we assign a value to _x_ right before launching
+> the new task and after the _writeln("and now it is done");_ statement?
+>
+> Discuss your observations.
+{: .discussion}

 There are a number of methods defined for _sync_ variables.
-Suppose _x_ is a sync variable of a given type,
+Suppose _x_ is a
+sync variable of a given type,

 ~~~
 // general methods